haveno-dex/haveno-docs/docs/the-project/installation/installation_notes.md

 Download and install Haveno using an installer for Linux, macOS, or Windows.

-The installer is provided by a third party Haveno network.
+The installer is provided by the third party Haveno network you're using.

 !!!
 Warning "Attention"
-    The Haveno project does not provide installers, because we do not operate or endorse any mainnet network.
+    The Haveno project does not provide installers because we do not operate or endorse any mainnet network.

     First find a third party network and then use their installer, or build their repository by customizing [these instructions](https://docs.haveno.exchange/development/installing/).